 Whether or not your child needs cataract surgery will largely depend on whether their vision is affected.

-If cataracts aren't causing any problems, immediate treatment may not be necessary.
+If cataracts are not causing any problems, immediate treatment may not be necessary.

 Instead, your child may only need regular check-ups to monitor their vision.